elzdave/script-album/RaspberryPi-Ext4-to-F2FS/README.md

 ## Usage :

-1. Run `sudo bash rpif2fs.sh /path/to/compress/live/image.{raw/img}.xz`, with `/path/to/compress/live/image.{raw/img}.xz` is the path to the corresponding live image to be used.
+1. Run `sudo bash rpif2fs.sh /path/to/compress/live/image.{raw/img}.xz`, where `/path/to/compress/live/image.{raw/img}.xz` is the path to the corresponding live image to be used.
 2. Follow the instruction on the screen.

 ## Supported Live Image :